Simon Pegg: Career

+Pegg voiced Professor Phineas Nigellus Black in the 2023 video game Hogwarts Legacy.

+In May 2023, Pegg was interviewed by Lauren Laverne on the long running BBC radio programme Desert Island Discs.

-Views and activism
+Political views and activism

 In 2014, Pegg announced his support for the feminist campaign HeForShe.

-In 2016, Pegg spoke of having respect for Jeremy Corbyn and believing in Britain Stronger in Europe's idea of unity in regards to the EU.
+In 2016, Pegg spoke of having respect for Jeremy Corbyn and believing in Britain Stronger in Europe's ideas in relation to the EU.

 In 2020, Pegg signed an open letter calling for the wealthiest in society to pay more tax in order to help fight inequality.

+Pegg has been an activist for Greenpeace since 2021, protesting overfishing and supporting their "Don't stop thinking about tomorrow" campaign.

 Personal life

-Pegg is an atheist.
+Pegg is an atheist and has sectoral heterochromia.
 He married his long-time girlfriend, music industry publicist Maureen McCann, in Glasgow on 23 July 2005.
 They reside in Essendon, Hertfordshire.
+The couple have one child together, born in 2009.
 Nick Frost was the best man at his wedding.
-The couple have one child together, Matilda (born 2009).

 Pegg is close friends with Coldplay lead singer Chris Martin, and appears as a violin-playing Elvis impersonator in the video for Coldplay's 2010 single "Christmas Lights".
 Along with Jonny Buckland, Pegg is godfather to Martin and Gwyneth Paltrow's daughter Apple.
 In return, Martin is godfather to Pegg's daughter.
-In a video interview with British GQ magazine in July 2018, Pegg stated that his daughter has sung backing vocals for Coldplay onstage at Glastonbury Festival.
-Pegg is also godfather to Joe, the son of actor and friend Martin Freeman.
+In a video interview with British GQ magazine in July 2018, Pegg stated that his daughter has sung backing vocals for Coldplay onstage at the Glastonbury Festival.
+Pegg is also godfather to the son of actor and friend Martin Freeman.
 Pegg's parents and sister briefly appeared in Spaced, while his mother appeared in both Shaun of the Dead and Hot Fuzz.